 - A. Preparedness - 1.
 The primary agency will prepare for disaster exercises by coordinating with support agencies for their participation in exercises. - 2.
 ESF-8 will provide ESF-6 with regularly updated lists of planned Medical Needs shelters or other special needs units in existence in each county. - 3.
 ESF-6 will maintain a roster of primary contact ESF personnel. - 4.
 ESF-6 will coordinate with American Red Cross, Salvation Army, and EMD to ensure an up-to-date shelter list is available. - 5.
 ESF-6 will have, procure, and regularly update a list of all agencies (public and private) that have a mission and capability to provide food services in times of disaster. - 6.
-ESF-6 agencies will participate in county/state exercises and conduct, at least annually, ESF-6 training to validate this annex and supporting plans. - B. Response - 1.
+ESF-6 agencies will participate in county/state exercises and conduct, at least annually, ESF-6 training to validate this annex and supporting plans. - B. Mitigation - 1.
+Support and plan for mitigation measures specific to ESF-6. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans.

+- 4. Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
 Lead and support agencies will have and maintain appropriate listings of agency staff to notify for response activities. - 2.
-ESF-6 will coordinate with ESF-5, 11, and 18 regarding food services sites established by responding emergency management agencies. - 3.
+ESF-6 will coordinate with ESF-7, 11, and 18 regarding food services sites established by responding emergency management agencies. - 3.
 Shelters will be opened and closed in accordance with public need as assessed by the appropriate volunteer organization, SCEMD, and county emergency management agencies.
-Final decision rests with the American Red Cross for American Red Cross managed shelters.

-- 4. ESF-6 will monitor occupancy levels and ongoing victims' needs, and will provide ESF-5 with an updated list of operational shelters and occupancy. - 5.
+Final decision rests with the American Red Cross for American Red Cross managed shelters. - 4.
+ESF-6 will monitor occupancy levels and ongoing victims' needs, and will provide ESF-5 with an updated list of operational shelters and occupancy. - 5.
 ESF-6 will coordinate with ESF-8 for the provision of medical services and mental health services in shelters with the appropriate agencies. - ESF-6 will coordinate with appropriate agencies to ensure that each shelter has a working communications system and has contact with the county Emergency Operations Center (EOC) and the managing agency.
-This may include radio (800 Mhz and/or Amateur Radio), telephone, computer, or cellular telephone communication devices. - 7.
+This may include radio (800 MHz and/or Amateur Radio), telephone, computer, or cellular telephone communication devices. - 7.
 ESF-6 will provide a list of mass care sites requiring restoration of services to EOC. - 8.
 ESF-6 will coordinate with ESF-13 regarding additional security resources, if needed, at mass care shelters. - 9.
-Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - C. Recovery - ESF-6 will coordinate with ESF-7, 11, and 18 to establish or support existing mass feeding sites operated by the American Red Cross, Salvation Army, and other volunteer agencies.
+Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - D. Recovery - ESF-6 will coordinate with ESF-7, 11, and 18 to establish or support existing mass feeding sites operated by the American Red Cross, Salvation Army, and other volunteer agencies.
 The first priority of food services activities will be disaster victims.
 Emergency workers will be encouraged to utilize established mass feeding sites in lieu of individual site distribution. - 2.
 ESF-6 will coordinate mass feeding locations to ensure optimal access for public service based on emergency needs. - 3.
 ESF-6 will coordinate with ESF-3 for garbage removal and ESF-8 for sanitation requirements and inspections at mass feeding sites in conjunction with county agencies. - 4.
 ESF-6 will coordinate with responsible agencies for the provision of food and water to mass feeding sites, if needed.
 Liaison will be established with ESF- 11 and 18 to ensure continued coordination for mass feeding.